SeedSigner/seedsigner/docs/smartcard_support_installation.md

 ## Background
 Smart Cards are specifically designed to securely store digital data.
 Javacards are a type of Smart Cards that implement open standards development tools, making them ideal for DIY.

 SeedKeeper is a open source seed storage product from Satochip which can be used to securely store multiple BIP39 seeds & passphrases.
-(And other types of secrets, but these aren't relevant to SeedSigner)
+(And other types of secrets, but these aren't relevant to SeedSigner) In addition to providing the nessesary functionality, along with security features like secure-channel to protect the data exchange from eavesdropping, etc, the SeedKeeper also has standalone software available for users who may need to securely retrieve their data without access to a SeedSigner...

+This guide focuses on DIY SeedKeeper cards (which are the best for testing) but this will also work with retail SeedKeeper cards for those who prefer that simplicity...

 ## Hardware Requirements
 ### USB Smart Card Readers